1796 United States presidential election: Popular vote by state

 Compiling reliable popular vote statistics for elections of the First Party System poses a challenge to historians.
 Election procedures of the late 18th century differed greatly from those of later campaigns: rather than vote for a presidential candidate, voters chose from candidates running to represent their state in the electoral college.
 Candidates for elector did not always advertise a party preference or even for whom they intended to vote; in some districts, candidates from the same party were in direct competition, while in others, inconsistent support for all candidates of a party led states to split their electoral votes.
 These conditions make it difficult or impossible to determine voter intent in some cases.
 Moreover, some states' returns have not survived to the present day, meaning that national popular vote totals in this article are necessarily incomplete.

 The table below calculates each state's popular vote by comparing the vote for the most popular Adams elector to that for the most popular Jefferson elector.

+In Massachusetts, the best performing elector candidates for the First Western and Second Middle Districts, Simon Larned and James Winthrop respectively, were not selected by the Massachusetts General Court to be electors.
+Larned was a Democratic-Republican and Winthrop was a former Anti-Federalist.

+The totals for Massachusetts and Virginia appear to be incomplete.
+In several states candidates of unknown affiliation received votes.

-Sources: Vote Archive; Dubin, p. xii.
+Sources: A New Nation Votes; Dubin, p.
+6-8.

+Maps

 Close states

-States where the margin of victory was under 5% (15 electoral votes):
+States where the margin of victory was under 1% (15 electoral votes):